 The course will focus on the use of computational modeling techniques for hypothesis driven investigation of problems in biomedical physics.
 The student will apply and integrate fundamental knowledge of mathematics, physics and life sciences to design and implement appropriate models and to analyse and interpret simulation results.
 Emphasis will be placed on simulation methods such as Monte Carlo methods, and finite element and finite difference techniques.
-Corequisite:BP8106.
+1 hour lab/week.
 1 Credit